50Fifty/SC1015-Mini-Project/README.md

 ![Global Warming](https://github.com/Dumbledore66/Mini-Project/blob/main/Miscellaneous/Slide6%20Global%20warming.JPG)

 Natural disasters have always been a threat to all life form.
-On average since 1970, each disasters have take 367 lives, affected around 740,000 lives, and caused around USD 750,000 in damages.
+On average since 1970, each disasters have taken 367 lives, affected around 740,000 lives, and caused around USD 750,000 in damages.

 With this in mind, we have 3 main areas to focus on, the rise in greenhouse gases, rise in global temperature and also the rise in natural disasters occurrence.